 |Books*||UND Students: Book loans due end of semester

-UND Alumni, NDUS and Unaffiliated Borrowers: 30-day checkout
+UND Alumni and Emeritus faculty, NDUS and Unaffiliated Borrowers: 30-day checkout

 UND Faculty/Staff: Book loans due end of spring semester (May)